Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods

 \subsection{Computing VaR for a portfolio of oil futures}

 We follow \cite{Charpentier2015} to construct a copula model to capture the dependency structure between prices of oil future contracts.
-The data that we consider is presented in Figure~\ref{fig:example3-oil-copula-data} and consists of weekly log-returns between January 10, 1997 and June 4, 2010 of Brent (produced in the North Sea), Dubai (produced in the Persian Gulf) and Maya (produced in the Gulf of Mexico) oil.
-We partition the data set into two parts and make use of the first $465$ data points for estimating the $\alpha$SV and copula models.
-The remaining $233$ data points are kept for validating the model by back-testing.
+The data considered is presented in Figure~\ref{fig:example3-oil-copula-data} and consists of weekly log-returns between January 10, 1997 and June 4, 2010 of Brent (produced in the North Sea), Dubai (produced in the Persian Gulf) and Maya (produced in the Gulf of Mexico) oil.
+We partition the data set into two parts and make use of the first $465$ data points for estimating the $\alpha$\textsc{sv} and copula models.
+The remaining $233$ data points are kept for validating the model by backtesting.

 We adopt the commonly used two-stage approach to copula modelling outlined in Algorithm~\ref{alg:copula}, where marginal models are first fitted separately to each of the log-return series, and then combined using a copula to model the dependency structure \citep{Joe2005}.
-We make use of the procedure in Section~\ref{sec:results:alpha} to estimate the parameters of an $\alpha$SV model for each type of oil.
+We make use of the procedure in Section~\ref{sec:results:alpha} to estimate the parameters of an $\alpha$\textsc{sv} model for each type of oil.
 The filtered residuals \eqref{eq:FilteredResiduals} are assumed to be independent and identically distributed as $\mathcal{A}(\widehat{\alpha}_i,1)$ by \eqref{eq:aSVmodel4parameters} if $x_{1:T}$ is known.
 Stage~1 is carried out independently for each asset and is therefore straight-forward to implemented in a parallel manner.
-The use of the proposed algorithm decreases the computational time for this stage from hours or days for each asset to about half an hour compared with PMH.
+The use of the proposed algorithm decreases the computational time for this stage from hours or days for each asset to about half an hour compared with \textsc{pmh}.

 We follow \citet[p.
 231-231]{McNeilFreyEmbrechts2010} to model the dependency in the residuals.
-This amounts to applying a probability transform via the empirical CDF on the residuals into the $3$-dimensional hypercube, see right part of Figure~\ref{fig:example3-oil-copula-data}.
+This amounts to applying a probability transform via the empirical \textsc{cdf} on the residuals into the $3$-dimensional hypercube, see right part of Figure~\ref{fig:example3-oil-copula-data}.
 The transformed residuals $\{\widehat{u}_{1:T,1},\ldots,\widehat{u}_{1:T,d}\}$ are then combined by a Student's $t$-copula function to find a model for the joint distribution.
-The degrees of freedom and the correlation matrix in the Student's $t$-copula are estimated using MAP and matching of moments via Kendall's $\tau$, respectively.
+The degrees of freedom and the correlation matrix in the Student's $t$-copula are estimated using \textsc{map} and matching of moments via Kendall's $\tau$, respectively.